shaileshmishra008/spring-cache-aerospike/README.md

 # !!!
-THIS IS A FORK FROM https://github.com/vlad-aleksandrov/spring-cache-aerospike !!!
+THIS IS A FORK FROM [vlad-aleksandrov/spring-cache-aerospike] https://github.com/vlad-aleksandrov/spring-cache-aerospike !!!
+# it contains fix for ttl not being applied + enhancement to support default namespace, cache name and TTL from application.properties file

 # About spring-cache-aerospike